bhstark2/latency/report.md

 glass-to-glass delay than a network with an average latency of 60 milliseconds where less than 10% of the packets have a jitter higher than 5 milliseconds.

+Any jitter, or variation in latency, will result in an increased glass-to-glass delay.

 ### Forward Error Correction